 (4) If the nursing home is physically part of a hospital, inform a prospective resident, prior to admission, that the home is licensed as a nursing home and is not part of the acute care service of the hospital.

-(1) The quality assurance committee shall meet at least quarterly to systematically:
+(1) Establish a quality assurance committee that shall meet on an ongoing basis, but at least quarterly to systematically:

 (a) Monitor and evaluate the quality of care and quality of life provided in the home;

-(d) Develop and implement appropriate plans of action to correct identified problems.
+(e) Develop and implement appropriate action plans to correct identified problems; and

-(2) The records of the quality committee meetings are not required to be disclosed to the director.
-The director shall verify through interviews with committee members and, as necessary, direct care staff that:
+(D) The records of meetings of the quality assurance committee by this rule are not required to be disclosed to the director.
+The nursing home shall document, and the director shall verify through interviews with committee members and, as necessary, direct care staff, that:

 Promulgated Under: 119.03